LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

       :alt: Generic Thymeleaf starter code.

    If you find yourself routinely using other code in your Thymeleaf files, you can return to this window and edit the HTML as needed.
+Don't forget to save your changes.
 #.
 To use your custom Thymeleaf template, right-click on the ``templates``
    folder and select *New --> TemplateName*.